 Ghislaine Maxwell requests new trial after juror interviews

-WPBF's Terri Parker reporting on Maxwell formally requesting a new trial, less than a month after her conviction on sex trafficking charges.
+Ghislaine Maxwell has formally requested a new trial, less than a month after her conviction on sex trafficking charges.

-WPBF's Terri Parker reporting on Maxwell formally requesting a new trial, less than a month after her conviction on sex trafficking charges.
+Ghislaine Maxwell has formally requested a new trial, less than a month after her conviction on sex trafficking charges.

 DETROIT (AP) — Devin Booker scored 30 points and JaVale McGee added 20 in their Michigan homecomings to help the NBA-leading Phoenix Suns rout the Detroit Pistons 135-108 on Sunday.
 “I was just hitting shots and the guys were getting me the ball in good places,” said Booker, from Grand Rapids.
 “I never got to see the Pistons play in person very often — I grew up about two hours west of here — so I love coming here to play what was my favorite team growing up.”
 Booker made 11 of his first 14 shot